Style: Two Grey Hills Navajo Rug Weavings

 The birth of the Two Grey Hills rugs began when traders and weavers worked together in the 1920s.
-Today it is the Nizhoni Ranch Gallery and their professional Navajo weavers keeping the tradition alive by bringing them to people locally, across the country, and around the world.
+Today we, along with the most skilled Navajo weavers, are keeping the tradition alive by bringing these remarkable pieces to people locally, across the country, and around the world.

 The Navajo are a proud people with a special talent for getting the most out of their looms, especially when you see the finished work shine through on a Two Grey Hills rug.
 Supporting their works of art means supporting the Native American people and community at large, because each and every artist is a traditional weaver who has become the beacon of this amazing art form.